Department of Industry, Technology and Commerce

 The Department of Industry, Technology and Commerce was an Australian government department that existed between December 1984 and March 1993.

 History

-The Department was created by the Hawke Government in December 1984, a substantial expansion of the previous Department of Industry and Commerce.
+The Department was created by the Hawke government in December 1984, a substantial expansion of the previous Department of Industry and Commerce.
 Hawke reasoned that including responsibility for technology and civil offsets in the new Department would enable better integration of Australia's industry and technology policies and would increase the competitiveness of Australian industry stimulating growth and employment opportunities.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 13 December 1984, the Department dealt with:
+According to the Administrative Arrangements Order made on 13 December 1984, the Department dealt with: